emaubin/INTERCHANGE/README.md

 If you use INTERCHANGE in your work, please cite:

-> Aubin et al., 2023.
-Genome-wide analysis of horizontal transfer in non-model wild species from a natural ecosystem reveals new insights into genetic exchange in plants.
+Aubin et al., 2023.
+Genome-wide analysis of horizontal transfer in non-model wild species from a natural ecosystem reveals new insights into genetic exchange in plants.*PLoS Genet*, 19(10):e1010964. doi:10.1371/journal.pgen.1010964(https://doi.org/10.1371/journal.pgen.1010964).
-> *PLoS Genet*, 19(10):e1010964. [doi:10.1371/journal.pgen.1010964][doi]